 The felt on this roof was consistently blowing off in high winds, so we replaced it using felt that the client already had, but added additional wooden struts to help keep the felt on in bad weather.
 A cheap fix, but expected to last longer than the rest of the shed.

-Copyright © 2025
+Copyright © 2026

-Property Repairman - Henley and Reading
+Property Repairman - Henley and Surrounding Areas

 All Rights Reserved.